QueenieCplusplus/SSCP_Network/README.md

 It allows executing obj accross hosts, with a client sending instruction to an app resided on different host in network, there are some services in this category, such as: Distributed Computing Env.

 Plz note that RPC doesn't provide any service on its own, it only provides basic auth and address the target service.
 So it can be considered as a Broker.

+# Session Layer, 會議層
+# Tunneling (隧道)

+using PPP in Layer5 is as same as PPP used in Layer 2.